-- Keep the lines of communication open.
 You can do this by staying connected to your child.
-This can help make her feel more comfortable talking to you if she’s feeling swayed to do something she’s uncomfortable with.
+This can help him feel more comfortable talking to you if he’s feeling swayed to do something he’s uncomfortable with.

-- Suggest ways to say no. Your child might need to have some face-saving ways to say no if he’s feeling influenced to do something he doesn’t want to do.
-For example, friends might be encouraging him to try smoking.
-Rather than simply saying ‘No, thanks’, he could say something like, ‘No, it makes my asthma worse’, or ‘No, I don’t like the way it makes me smell’.
+Your child might need to have some face-saving ways to say no if she’s feeling influenced to do something she doesn’t want to do.
+For example, friends might be encouraging her to try smoking.
+Rather than simply saying ‘No, thanks’, she could say something like, ‘No, it makes my asthma worse’, or ‘No, I don’t like the way it makes me smell’.

-- Give teenagers a way out.
-If your child feels she’s in a risky or tricky situation, it might help if she can text or phone you for back-up without worrying you’ll be cranky.
-If your child is embarrassed about having to call you, you could agree on a coded message for those times when your child doesn’t want to feel embarrassed in front of friends.
-For example, he could say that she’s checking on a sick grandparent, but you’ll know that it really means she needs a hand.
+If your child feels he’s in a risky situation, it might help if he can text or phone you for back-up.
+You and your child could even agree on a coded message for those times when your child doesn’t want to feel embarrassed in front of friends.
+For example, he could say that he’s checking on a sick grandparent, but you’ll know that it really means he needs a hand.

 When you’re worried about peer pressure and peer influence

-Good communication and a positive relationship with your child might also encourage your child to talk to you if he’s feeling negative influence from peers.
+Good communication and a positive relationship with your child might also encourage your child to talk to you if she’s feeling negative influence from peers.

 If you’re worried your child’s friends are a negative influence, being critical of them might push your child into seeing them behind your back.
-If your child thinks you don’t approve of her friends, she might even want to see more of them.
+If your child thinks you don’t approve of his friends, he might even want to see more of them.
 So it’s important to talk and listen without judging, and gently help your child see the influence his peers are having.

-It can be helpful to compromise with your child.
-For example, letting him wear certain clothes or have his hair cut in a particular way can help him feel connected to his peers, even if you’re not keen on blue hair or ripped jeans.
+It can help to compromise with your child.
+For example, letting her wear certain clothes or have her hair cut in a particular way can help her feel connected to her peers, even if you’re not keen on blue hair or ripped jeans.
 Letting your child have some independence can reduce the risk of more risky choices.

 When to be concerned about peer influence and peer pressure

-If you notice changes in your child’s mood, behaviour, eating or sleeping patterns, which you think are because of her friends, it might be time to have a talk with her.
+If you notice changes in your child’s mood, behaviour, eating or sleeping patterns, which you think are because of his friends, it might be time to have a talk with him.

 Warning signs include: